Hero4383/OptimizerBeta/README.md

 - Run as Administrator (right-click installer → "Run as administrator")
 - Make sure RuneLite is closed during installation
 - Check that your token is copied correctly (no extra spaces)
+- **"Key already used" error**: Each beta key can only be used once - contact developer for a new key

 ## 🧪 What to Test